-Machine translation tab suggests translations with automatic translators.
-You can copy it to the source window and work with it, the copy it and save (in this case another expression is proposed to you for translation).
+The Machine translation tab suggests translations with automatic translators.
+You can copy it to the source window and work with it, copy it, and save (in this case another expression is proposed to you for translation).

 What is the difference between Save and Suggest?⚓︎

 If you click Save, you are sure that the translation is correct.
-“Suggestion” means you want us to proof-read your translation.
+“Suggestion” means you want us to proofread your translation.
 Weblate tracks the number of suggestions and finally saved words.

 You can switch to this mode by clicking the button in the upper right corner of the screen.
 The bulk translation is useful for shorter expressions which are very useful when translating Foris/reForis interface.
-Every translation is used in real time and replaced in other parts of texts.
+Every translation is used in real-time and replaced in other parts of texts.
 Edit icon will let you translate in a usual way.

-Other options of Weblate (with the exception of History) are not vital to know when translating Foris interface.
+Other options of Weblate (with the exception of History) are not vital to know when translating the Foris interface.